cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
-1. &nbsp;How do I? &ensp; - &ensp; Allow a song to have more than one playlist
 1. &nbsp;What is the correct place to put the second window's initialization code?
-1. How do I? &ensp; - &ensp; Check that a window element is open and finished rendering before trying to access it?
+1. &ensp;What is the correct way to Check that a window element is open and finished rendering before trying to access it?
    1. I'm currently checking it's Height as an easy check `while (await this.Dispatcher.DispatchAsync(() => webView.Height) < 1) await Task.Delay(1000);`
    1. Then I'm checking is* when a more difficult check is needed.
         `var isAlive = await this.Dispatcher.DispatchAsync(() => webView.IsEnabled && webView.IsVisible && webView.IsLoaded);
         if (!isAlive) { Debug.WriteLine($"WebView is Dead!"); return; throw new Exception(); }`
-1. &nbsp;How do I? &ensp; - &ensp; Access the log service from my other libraries and classes?
+1. &ensp;What is the correct way to Access the log service from my other libraries and classes?
    1. I put logging into AhLog() Library, Using DI, then access it through either AhLog or DI as needed.
    1. I want it usable for CLI, Libraries, APP, and DI.
    1. Is this a reasonable way to do this?
 1. &nbsp;How Do I? &ensp; - &ensp; Reference or Use MainPage.mediaElement from another file.cs class?
 I could move the PlaySong() method to a library then, and re-use it on other pages later.
 Dispatcher Maybe?
 Syntax?
+   1. Pass the target element to the method as a parameter?
+---
 1. &nbsp;Maui Debugging?
 Most crashes are "generic", and very unhelpful?
 Am I missing a tool or plugin or something?
 1. &nbsp;Windows.Storage.FileProperties.MusicProperties ? .Net 8?
 Maui?
    * This is the second time I've needed a Windows.Storage class.
 Any help here would be greatly appreciated.
 I'm not sure what I'm doing wrong.